-Depending on size and location, installing raised beds, rain barrels, compost piles, sheds, signs, or fences may require a building permit.
+Depending on the size of the structure and where the garden is located, installing raised beds, rain barrels, compost piles, sheds, signs, or fences may require a Philadelphia building permit.

 How do I determine if a structure I’m planning to build will need a permit?

 The need for a permit is based on your structure’s size and location.
-It does not matter if you are installing a structure for only a short time—no matter how impermanent the structure is, you will still need a permit if the structure does not comply with your property’s zoning classification height or volume criteria.
+It does not matter if you are installing a structure for only a short time—no matter how temporary the structure is, you will still need a permit if the structure is large enough to require a permit under your property’s zoning classification.